-- Previous individual education plans and targets for the pupil. - Records of regular reviews and their outcomes. - Records of the child's health and medical history where appropriate. - National Curriculum attainment levels in literacy and numeracy. - Education and other assessments, for example from an advisory specialist support teacher or educational psychologist. - Views of the parents.

-Advice from outside agencies.
+- Previous PLPs and targets for the pupil. - Records of regular reviews and their outcomes. - Records of the child's health and medical history where appropriate. - National Curriculum attainment levels in literacy and numeracy. - Education and other assessments, for example from an advisory specialist support teacher or educational psychologist. - Views of the parents. - Advice from outside agencies.

 The parents of any child who is referred for statutory assessment will be kept fully informed of the progress of the referral.
-Children with a statement of special educational needs will be reviewed each half term in addition to the statutory annual assessment.
-When this coincides with transfer to high school, the Inclusion Manager from the high school will be informed of the outcome of the review.
+Children with an EHCP will be reviewed each half term in addition to the statutory annual assessment.
+When this coincides with transfer to high school, the SENCO/Inclusion Manager from the high school will be informed of the outcome of the review.

-Strategies employed to enable the child to progress will be recorded with an Individual Education Plan which will include information about:
+Strategies employed to enable the child to progress will be recorded with a Personal Learning Plan which will include information about: